RichardPar/cppdecnet/README.md

 # cppdecnet

-A C++ port of [PyDECnet](../pydecnet), Paul Koning's DECnet Phase II/III/IV implementation.
+DECnet Phase II/III/IV in C++, ported from [PyDECnet](../pydecnet).

-Where the last session stopped, and what is unverified: [STATE.md](STATE.md).

-Companion documents: [PORTING.md](PORTING.md) for how the port is structured and why, [TASKS.md](TASKS.md) for what is left, [NOTDONE.md](NOTDONE.md) for what was left out on purpose, and [BUGS.md](BUGS.md) for defects found along the way.

-## Where it stands

 283 tests in 24 binaries.
-Builds clean in debug (with ASan and UBSan) and release, no compiler warnings.
+Builds clean in debug (ASan and UBSan) and release, no warnings.

 ```mermaid
 flowchart TB